Avengers: Endgame Scores Record-Breaking $60 Million Opening Night

 The fourth and final film in the Disney-owned Marvel superhero film series has made more than $60 million from Thursday night previews in the U.S., marking the highest preview gross ever and shattering the company's own record; Star Wars: The Force Awakens made $57 million in Thursday night previews in December 2015.

-In addition, Avengers: Endgame, starring returning stars such as Robert Downey Jr., Scarlett Johansson, Chris Evans, Mark Ruffall, and Josh Brolin as the supervillain Thanos, has already earned more than $305,000 overseas in its first two days of screenings in some 50 countries.
+In addition, Avengers: Endgame, starring returning stars such as Robert Downey Jr., Scarlett Johansson, Chris Evans, Mark Ruffall, and Josh Brolin as the supervillain Thanos, has already earned more than $305 million overseas in its first two days of screenings in some 50 countries.

 Movie ticketing company Fandango reported that the movie is now the biggest preseller in company history, selling more advance tickets than sold for Star Wars: The Force Awakens, also the previous record holder, Star Wars: The Last Jedi, Avengers: Infinity War, and Rogue One: A Star Wars Story.